hazraChandrima/nirmas/README.md

 # NIRMAS
- Tired of manually screenshotting Instagram profiles and posts and WhatsApp chats?
+ Tired of manually screenshotting Instagram profiles/posts and WhatsApp chats?
 Let NIRMAS do the creepy work for you.
 It logs in, scrolls, and snatches every image while you pretend you're not a stalker-just don’t blame us if you get caught.

 ## Table of Contents
 1. [Setting Up](#setup)